oras-project/oras/test/e2e/README.md

 export ORAS_REGISTRY_HOST="localhost:$PORT"
 # for PowerShell, use $env:ORAS_REGISTRY_HOST = "localhost:$PORT"
 ```
-If you skipped step 4, E2E test will look for distribution ran in `localhost:5000`
+If you skipped step 4, E2E test will look for oras-distribution ran in `localhost:5000` and upstream distribution ran in `localhost:6000`

 ### 5. _[Optional]_ Setup ORAS Binary for Testing
 ```bash